pival13/ssbp-Viewer/README.md

   * ~~Add background option~~
     * Change background option on command-line or runtime
   * Add foreground
-    * Change background on command-line or runtime
+    * Change foreground on command-line or runtime